-Most of these trainings are optional (with the exception of the Infrastructure class, which is required since it has critical legal, regulatory, and policy implications for your work).
+Most of these trainings are optional (with the exception of the Tech Portfolio class, which is required since it has critical legal, regulatory, and policy implications for your work).
 For the optional ones, if you have a conflicting team meeting or another commitment, prioritize that first!
 You can easily read a class chat log later.

 About the schedule

 This is a typical onboarding schedule, but the timing may shift based on when you’re hired and federal holidays, etc. Check out the TTS Classes Schedule in Google Calendar for exact times.

 In your first week, you’ll learn about the different parts of our organization, the tools that we use, the best sources for finding information, how to track your time, how to travel, and the most important legal and security requirements for working in the federal government as part of TTS.

 Note: The titles below are linked to our handbook pages for each subject.
 Description links offer a more detailed look at what you’ll learn in each session.

 Handbook 101: Hangouts-based class that reviews how to navigate the handbook and make updates (create pull requests)